The Pareto Frontier of Resilient Jet Tagging: Results

 \subsection{Knowledge Distillation}

 In an attempt to overcome the Pareto frontier and make models better along both AUC and resiliency, we tried Knowledge Distillation: a complex `teacher' model is used to train a less complex `student' model~\cite{hinton2015distillingknowledgeneuralnetwork}.
 Ultimately, this approach was unsuccessful in overcoming the Pareto frontier, but interesting observations made during the study motivate us to document it here.
 The PFN with $\ell=128$ and 250 dense nodes per hidden layer was used as the teacher for this study, while various DNN and EFN models were used as students.
 The training procedure in Section~\ref{sec:models} was modified such that the students were trained instead using the teacher's prediction as `soft labels' by minimizing the KL-divergence between the predictions of the teacher and student models per-batch.
-Various forms of regularization were tested, but no significant change in the outcome was found.
+Forms of L1 and L2 regularization were tested~\cite{51791361-8fe2-38d5-959f-ae8d048b490d,a92f3c16-7c6e-31d3-b403-82d2b0a469e4,tikhonov1977solutions}, which were expected to help prevent students over-fitting the teacher's response.
+No significant change in the outcome was found, and so for simplicity the final version of the study therefore did not apply a regularization method.

 The results for a representative pair of student models are shown in the AUC-Resiliance plane in Figure~\ref{fig:distill:a}, along with the teacher model and `baseline' models whose architectures match the students, but that are not trained using distillation.
-The contour between the baseline and teacher models is also drawn: it is obtained by performing inference with a linear combination of the two models on the test set that varies from pure-teacher to pure-baseline.
+The contour between the baseline and teacher models is also drawn: it is obtained by performing inference with a linear combination of the two models on the test set that varies from pure-teacher to pure-baseline, in 10\% steps.
 The student models beat this contour, demonstrating non-trivial improvement: the AUC of the model increases more than its resilience degrades.
 However, when models that are closer to the Pareto frontier are selected for distillation, the observed improvement is reduced.
 The results of distilling into the many DNN and EFN models we study is shown in Figure~\ref{fig:distill:b}: while many students improve, none surpass the existing frontier.